streamanalyze/streamanalyze.github.io/docs/md/servers/advanced.md

 ## Configure hostname of server
 By default sa.engine takes the hostname of the host computer as it's hostname.
-In many cases it is desireable to set this to a DNS name or similar.
+In many cases it is desirable to set this to a DNS name or similar.
 This can either be done by setting the environment variable `SA_HOSTNAME` to the desired hostname or by calling `my_hostname(Charstring host);`:
 ```LIVE {"vis":"showMarkdown"}